 The significant estimates and judgements made have been described below.

 Each item on inventory is reviewed on an annual basis to determine whether it is being carried at higher than its net realisable value.
 During the period, management have written down inventory based on best estimate of the net realisable value, although until the time that inventory is sold this is an estimate.

 Key estimates - fair value of financial instruments

 The Group has certain financial assets and liabilities which are measured at fair value.
 Where fair value has not been able to be determined based on quoted price, a valuation model has been used.
 The inputs to these models are observable, where possible, however these techniques involve significant estimates and therefore fair value of the instruments could be affected by changes in these assumptions and inputs.

-Key estimates - impairment of intangible assets
+Key estimates - impairment of brands